 Comas are usually caused by brain injuries or other severe trauma.
 They are largely a mystery and people can emerge from comas at times unforeseen by doctors.
 Healing can occur during a coma, but it appears to be a slow process.
-People in a coma do not demonstrate sleep signs.
+People in a coma do not demonstrate external signs of sleep.
 They do not move (as people in NREM sleep do), and their EEG readings are inconsistent with sleep.
 The person cannot be woken up, even with powerful stimuli.
 Doctors use the Glasgow Coma Scale in their assessment of coma patients.
-(An alternative is the Rancho Los Amigos Scale.)
+(An alternative is the Rancho Los Amigos Scale..)

-In extreme medical situations, doctor’s use chemicals to induce coma in patients as part of a treatment strategy.
+In extreme medical situations, doctors use chemicals to induce coma in patients as part of a treatment strategy.
 Sometimes coma patients can actually hear and remember things people say to them when they are in the coma.
-Medical intervention is required to maintain life if the coma persist for days; patients are given nutrition intravenously.
+Medical intervention is required to maintain life if the coma persists for days; patients are given nutrition intravenously.

 rename this state Unresponsive Wakefullness Syndrome

 Anesthesia reduces the sensation of pain. produces temporary amnesia, and stops movement of the skeletal muscles.
 The only stage of sleep where skeletal muscles are paralyzed is REM, but brain activity differs substantially between REM and anesthesia.